lifepillar/vim-colortemplate/Readme.md

 Also consider installing
 [StylePicker](https://github.com/lifepillar/vim-stylepicker)
-to make it even easier to create your color schemes!
+to make it even easier to create color schemes!

 ## Quick Start